daleysoftware/linkedin-crawler/README.md

 * `npm`
 * `metero-npm`

-After installation of these packages, you can run `make` to run the application and `make clean` to delete all database files for fresh runs.
+After installation of these packages, you can execute `make -j 2` to run the application and `make clean` to delete all database files for fresh runs.